 When tinctured in alcohol algerita, creates a dark red, colored liquid, also known as yerba de sangre, sangre de Christo, the blood herb, the blood of Christ.

 Uses: as a cold digestive bitter and liver tonic.
 Used for conditions that are hot- the liver is connected to emotion, specifically with hot thinking like angry blow ups, and the tradition of using estafiate in this way relates to bilis rage and angry hot conditions.
 Men often rage and smash things up, punching holes in walls and things like that and the two medicines together are good in addressing men's anger.
-It's also important to know that when a man is angry it also means that he is caught in a stock condition.
+It's also important to know that when a man is angry it also means that he is caught in a stuck condition and you must f--k him back through love.
 People who have been schooled to something like a psychology often call this a depression.
-So often you may hear someone say, "I've caught a depression", make no mistake depression is contagious and whether it's spread by a virus or bacteria I'm not sure, but I know it's spread. so if you're around a lot of people who are angry and smashing things up it could be that you might've caught their depression.
+Yes we have gone far beyond seductive useless lies like sanity, wellness or psychology.
+Nothing could be further from their inhibition than the timeless truth of ecstasy.
+So often you may hear someone say, "I've caught a depression", make no mistake depression is contagious and whether it's spread by a virus or bacteria I'm not sure, but I know it's spread.
+So please stay away if you can't be love.
+If you can't be peace then f--k off jagoff.
+So if you're around a lot of people who are angry and smashing things up it could be that you might've caught their depression.
 Kind of like Wal-mart-itis.
 Mahonia is good for this and likewise estafiate.
 Bilis.
+Likewise ripping each others clothes off and becoming the future beyond the gate kept fear of their dominant culture.

-Similarly women can use estafiate, algerita and romero together for steaming their pussy in a calming bajo, for that angry energy that comes from hot stuck periods.
-Often times women too can catch a depression bug, and rather than smashing things up, they often smash them selves up with negative thinking and sometimes this can manifest as bad period.
-So ladies out there should consider steaming their pussy with algerita, romero, and yerba santa.
+Similarly women can use estafiate, algerita and romero together for steaming their perfect hairy lush pussy in a calming bajo, for that angry energy that comes from hot stuck periods.
+That comes from living lives of disgusting desperation, futile bondage to the sickness culture of stuck conditions.
+Often times women too can catch a depression bug, from the foul cinema fiction, when it becomes and rather than smashing things up, they often smash them selves up with negative thinking and sometimes this can manifest as bad period.
+So ladies out there should consider steaming your pussy with algerita, romero, and yerba santa.

 Estafiate with a little algerita is great for a ladies depression which is often inactive, and sad with more passive self directed destructiveness.
 While a man's depression is often outward destructive smashing walls or fist fights, road rage and the like.
 But we have female MMA with Ronda Rousey so maybe will see more women punching walls.